Accidents In A Public Place – Slips, Trips and Falls

 Making a Slip, Trip and Fall Claim for an Accident in a Public Place*

-You may be able to claim compensation for a slip, trip or fall * in cases where:
+A slip, trip or fall * claim may be seen as statable in cases where:

 - a county council or local authority has failed to maintain, repair or construct a safe and hazard free, street, footpath, park, road.

-If you have been injured as a result of a slip, trip or fall on somebody else’s property and it was not your fault, then you may be entitled to compensation *.
-Once you have checked your health and well-being, there are particular steps that you should follow when bringing a claim for compensation:
+If you have been injured as a result of a slip, trip or fall on somebody else’s property and it was not your fault, then you may be entitled pursue legal action *.
+Once you have checked your health and well-being, there are particular steps that you should follow when making a claim:

 1. Report the Accident